Dwane Casey On The Verge Of Taking The Detroit Pistons’ Coaching Job

 There is some speculation that Dwane Casey is on the verge of becoming the next head coach of the Detroit Pistons.
 Barring a late push from San Antonio Spurs’ assistant coach Ime Udoka, the Pistons will entrust Dwane Casey with their talented, yet underachieving basketball team.

 Dwane Casey acknowledged that he has had a few meetings with members of the Detroit Pistons’ hierarchy.
-This includes Pistons’ owmer Tom Gores.
+This includes Pistons’ owner Tom Gores.
 Casey went as far as to say that he is hopeful things will be settled and made official soon.

 “I had a great meeting the other night at Tom Gores’ home in L.A.
 Very dynamic owner, I’m very impressed with him and his leadership, his vision.
 But again, we’re talking now.”